MetPX/sarracenia/doc/mesh_gts.rst

 as-is by and a relatively simple AMQP application can be built to to serve notifications about newly arrived data.

-While AMQP provides a robust messaging and queueing layer, the small additional application layer is needed.
-The application is the software that understands the specific content of the AMQP messages, and that is the value of the Sarracenia application.
+While AMQP provides a robust messaging and queueing layer, a small additional application that understands the specific content of the AMQP messages, and that is the value of the Sarracenia protocol and application offerred as the protocol's reference implementation.
 Sarracenia sends and receives notifications over AMQP.
 That application neither requires, nor has, any WMO-specific features, and can be used for real-time data replication in general.

 .. image:: A2B_message.png
    :align: center

 A Sarracenia notification contains a Uniform Resource Location (URL) informing clients that a particular datum has arrived, thus inviting them to download it.
+The URL can advertise any protocol that both client and server understand: HTTP, HTTPS, SFTP for example.
+If new protocols become important in the future, then their implementation can be done with no change in the notification layer.

-As these notifications are sent in real-time to clients, they can initiate downloads while the datum in question is still in memory and thus benefit from optimal retrieval performance.
+As these notifications are sent in real-time, clients can initiate downloads while the datum in question is still in server memory and thus benefit from optimal retrieval performance.
 As the clients' time of access to the data is more closely clustered in time, overall i/o performed by the server is minimized.